stephensmith9/BroBreakout/packages/BroBreakout.package/BroBreakout.class/README.md

 A BroBreakout is a Smalltalk Implementation of the classic game "Breakout".
-The instanciation of this morph starts a new game instance.
+The instantiation of this morph starts a new game instance.
 Additionally, it encapsulates basic file access and offers access to level, image and sound files.

 = CREDITS =
 BroBreakout has proudly been implemented by Frank Blechschmidt, Fabio Niephaus, Philipp Otto and Daniel Werner for SWA1 at Hasso-Plattner-Instiute in Potsdam, Germany.

+Updated for Squeak 5.2 by Stephen Smith (sst).

 = LICENSING =
 This work is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License.